 Now that you have a (very) rough idea of how many amp-hours of electricity you use per day, it's time to figure out how much solar you need.

-With lead-acid batteries (the most common type used in RVs) you NEVER want to go below 50% charge.
+With lead-acid batteries (the most common type used), NEVER go below 50% charge.

 While the above chart indicates that 40% charge is still 'in the green', try not to go below 50% state of charge.

-Your RV batteries will love you for this and will reward you by having a long, healthy life.
+Your batteries will love you for this and will reward you by having a long, healthy life.
 Going below 50% more than once will greatly shorten its life.

-So that means you are looking at at least a 120-watt RV solar panel kit, but in this scenario, you'd be smarter to purchase a 160-watt or even a 200-watt RV solar panel system.
+So, that means you are looking at at least a 120-watt RV solar panel kit, but in this scenario, you'd be smarter to purchase a 160-watt or even a 200-watt solar panel system.

-Though, you probably will not have enough RV solar panels to make up for truly bad weather.
+Though, you probably will not have enough solar panels to make up for truly bad weather.

-Marshall does not have this kind of excess solar energy production capability, so after a string of crappy solar days, it's time to pull out the portable generator.
+Marshall does not have this kind of excess solar energy production capability.
+As a consequence, after a string of crappy solar days, he pulls out the generator.

-Kelly is able to get by fine when faced with a couple of crappy solar production days with her 600-watts of RV solar panels on her roof, as well as her lithium batteries (it helps she doesn't use a lot of power overall per day).
+Kelly is able to get by when faced with a couple of crappy solar production days with her 600-watts of solar panels on her roof, as well as her lithium batteries.
+Understandably, it helps she doesn't use a lot of power daily.

-If you only camp where it's beautiful weather all the time (please excuse us as we laugh uncontrollably at the idea of the perfect camping weather all the time), then clouds aren't a thing that you need to worry about.
+If you only camp where it's beautiful weather all the time (please excuse us as we laugh uncontrollably at the idea of the perfect camping weather all the time), then clouds aren't an issue.

-This most likely means you will need a decent number of RV solar panels on the roof and might supplement it with a ground solar panel.
+This most likely means you need a decent number of solar panels on the roof.
+Similarly, you might benefit from supplementing it with a ground solar panel.